Francisco studied for a degree in Financial Economics at City, University of London, and graduated in 2012.

 I really appreciated that the professors helped me during my course and were available (and happy) to help with any kind of issue, even if it didn't relate to their specific module.
 Professor Keith Pilbeam and John Guest (a visiting lecturer at the time) in particular were an inspiration - I was amazed by the way they taught.
 They were able to deliver huge amounts of information during their lectures and difficult concepts were taught in a way that seemed idiot proof.
 Going to their lectures was a joy for me and I assume that it was the same for others, as their lectures were always full.

-After my undergraduate degree I studied a MSc in Mathematical Trading & Finance at Cass Business School.
-Cass is a part of City so they are fully aware of the level that students who've studied Financial Economics at City have achieved.
-A few of us from my course were accepted for different Masters at Cass.
+After my undergraduate degree I studied a MSc in Mathematical Trading & Finance at the Business School.
+The school is a part of City so they are fully aware of the level that students who've studied Financial Economics at City have achieved.
+A few of us from my course were accepted for different Masters at the business school.

 Advise for new students